alsys123/grinbideuchre/README.md

 Web-based Bid Eurche Card Game.

-Complete with grphics and animation.
+Complete with graphics and animation.
 This game is the double deck version with no 9 or 10's.
 The game has a rules button where you can read all the rules.
 It supports lone hands with asking for 1 or 2 cards.
 This version of Bid Euchre is sometimes called Florida Rules Bid Euchre.

 Totally free.
 Have fun!